-The International mortgage portfolios disclosed in the preceding tables are presented exclusive of the IFRS basis negative adjustment, equivalent to \leq 271.3 million (2021: \leq 37.1 million),
+^{} The Bank's Mortgage portfolios disclosed in the preceding tables are presented exclusive of the IFRS basis adjustment equivalent to €183.2 million (2022: €271.3 million).

-The Level 1 fair values reflected in the tables above consist of the closing bid price quoted in an active market in respect of debt
+The Level 1 fair values reflected in the tables above consist of the closing bid price quoted in an active market in respect of debt securities classified under the Securities Investment portfolio.

 The Level 2 and Level 3 fair value disclosures of the International Corporate Lending portfolio mainly comprise price quotations sourced from an online platform in respect of internationally traded loans and advances, consisting of the Bank's international loan book with foreign corporates.
-Loans and advances to customers forming part of the International Corporate Lending portfolio of the Bank amounting to €130.1 million (2021: €113 million), net of expected credit losses have not been reflected within the preceding table given that there were no observable market prices or any public information available but the contractual terms of these instruments, that mainly re-price within three months, and the nature of the borrowers, are similar to those of the instruments in the preceding table and thus their fair valuation characteristics would not differ significantly from those of the instruments included in the preceding table.
+Loans and advances to customers forming part of the International Corporate Lending portfolio of the Bank amounting to €140.9 million (2022: €130.1 million), net of expected credit losses, have not been reflected within the preceding table given that there were no observable market prices or any public information available but the contractual terms of these instruments, that mainly re-price within three months, and the nature of the borrowers, are similar to those of the instruments in the preceding table and thus their fair valuation characteristics would not differ significantly from those of the instruments included in the preceding table.